vsdip/vsdsram/README.md

 For Windows
 ```
 1. Download ESIM from this link : https://esim.fossee.in/downloads
-2. After download click on the .exe file;  A window pops up for installation.
+2. Click on the .exe file;  A window pops up for installation.
 3. Follow intructions to complete esim Installation.
-4. To run eSim you can directly click on esim icon.
+4. To run eSim; directly click on esim icon.

 ```html
 For ubuntu linux